amacdougall/blog-posts/pp_01_command.md

 # How We Added Time Travel to Paperless Post

-The card creation system at Paperless post is meant to enable painstaking customization, within the templates our design team generates.
-Over and over, we've seen our users turn out fine-tuned cards that stretch the limits of the design system.
-They experiment, they tweak, they twiddle, and they turn out card, from the artistic to the bizarre, that we as programmers could never have anticipated.
-We recognize this as a major strength of our site, and so editing features have always been a priority.
-At length, after withstanding a huge holiday rush, we had breathing room to tackle a major new editing feature: a fully reversible undo history.
+Our designers make our cards beautiful, but our users make them unique.
+To help them, we've built a card editing tool that allows extensive customization.
+And customize they do: over and over, we've seen our users stretch the limits of the design system.
+In fact, we've seen them stretch it, bend it, twist it, crush it, and sometimes even break it -- as our customer support team can attest.
+They experiment, they tweak, they twiddle, and they turn out cards, from the artistic to the bizarre, that we as designers and programmers could never have anticipated.
+This is a major strength of our site, even when our customers' creativity fills up the bug tracker, and so editing features have always been a priority.
+In the past few months, after withstanding a huge holiday rush, we had breathing room to tackle a major new editing feature: a fully reversible undo history.

 ## The History of History

-We have not spent the last three years ignoring this need, of course.
+We have not been sleeping for the last three years, of course.
 Undo history has been in the app, off and on, in various forms, for a long time.
-For instance, until recently, text input could be undone with Ctrl-Z, although it wasn't redoable.
+Until recently, text input could be undone with Ctrl-Z, although it wasn't redoable.
 We switched from per-character undo to batched input undo over the summer, with a little help from the `_.debounce` feature of [underscore.as](http://www.github.com/amacdougall/underscore.as).

+Meanwhile, on the Javascript side of the application, we had a state-based undo system, which handled every other kind of user action.
+Two undo systems -- odd, but emblematic of one of the key design decisions behind the card creation app.

+### The Hybrid

-Meanwhile, on the Javascript side of the application, we had a state-based undo system... and that split between undo systems is emblematic of one of the key design decisions behind the card creation app.
-In early summer, we switched over from our original pure-Flash card creation app to a new approach we call "the hybrid": a Javascript UI wrapping a Flash viewport.
-Visually, Javascript handles all the HTML controls outside the viewport, while the viewport renders the card and handles UI interaction that happens within it, such as dragging a photo.
+Early in the summer of 2011, we switched over from our original pure-Flash card creation app to a new approach we call "the hybrid": a Javascript UI wrapping a Flash viewport.
+Visually, Javascript handles all the HTML controls outside the viewport, while the Flash viewport renders the card and handles UI interaction that happens within it, such as dragging a photo.
 More importantly, our Javascript code can be said to drive the app: it has modules which interact with the server to maintain a canonical card state, and it relays that state to Flash as needed.
 In turn, it interprets events from Flash and updates the server when necessary.
-Between the two sides, there is a great deal of local communication, with Javascript taking the commanding role;
+The two sides sync constantly, since local communication is cheap;
-and data is only synced to the server when needed.
+but Javascript hits the server only when necessary.

 Our goal for this separation was to permit advanced Flash rendering techniques such as fast photo filters and high-quality fonts, while doing most UI elements in HTML.
 Javascript, HAML, and Sass make UI updates a snap.
+What's more, we can easily replace the Flash viewport with a pure HTML5 solution where appropriate... but that's another blog post.

+### State Snapshots

-When implementing an undo history, however, having two codebases on two runtimes makes life harder.
+When implementing an undo history, having two codebases on two runtimes makes life harder.
+Crucial state is split across runtimes.
+Even though Javascript is the canonical source of model data on the client side, plenty of other state is segregated, including things you might not think of as "state": object references, event handlers, the starting values of in-progress slider interactions.

+When we first tried to implement an undo history, we assumed these issues could be brushed aside.
+We need to restore object references and event handlers upon undoing a delete?
+Recreate them!
+We need to get a delta (a single change amount) from a slider drag (dozens and dozens of little events)?
+Assign the drag a transaction id!
+Javascript should be the sole source of _all_ app data, not just raw model information, and so we should be able to revert to any previous state by loading a snapshot we've stored as a JSON string.

+This worked pretty well, in fact. # TODO: further explanation

 Although our whole-app-state-based history system was promising, and although its outstanding bugs could have been resolved, we knew we wanted a much more incremental and flexible approach.
 Instead of serializing the entire app state on every user action, why not store only the relevant delta?

+### Design Patterns to the Rescue

 After some internal discussion, we settled on the classic undo implementation: the Command pattern.
 I first used the Command pattern in Java land, and although